unraid/nginx-otel/README.md

 enabling NGINX to send trace data to OpenTelemetry.

 Image tags are identical to those published by nginx-unprivileged, we track against the alpine3.18-slim series.
-We only build for amd64 architecture.
+We build for both amd64 and arm64 architectures.

 ## Configuring the NGINX OpenTelemetry module
 Documentation for configuring the NGINX OpenTelemetry module can be found